Protest Erupts Over Hindu Man's Lynching in Bangladesh | Politics

 Protest Erupts Over Hindu Man's Lynching in Bangladesh

-Supporters of VHP and Bajrang Dal clashed with police near the Bangladesh High Commission following the lynching of a Hindu man in Bangladesh.
-The protest was marked by unruly crowds breaking barricades despite heightened security measures.
-Demonstrators demanded action against those responsible for the killing.
+Hundreds of VHP and Bajrang Dal supporters protested near the Bangladesh High Commission in response to the lynching of a Hindu man, Dipu Chandra Das, in Bangladesh.
+The protest escalated to clashes with police, resulting in 40 detentions.
+Protesters demand action from both Indian and Bangladeshi authorities.

 - Country: